sulu/sulu-docs/cookbook/caching-with-varnish.rst

 Varnish is a HTTP `caching proxy server`_ which can be used to radically improve the response time of your website.

-Sulu is bundled with a "soft" caching proxy, the `Symfony HttpCache`_, however this is not as fast or powerful as Varnish.
+Sulu is bundled with a "soft" `caching proxy`_, the Symfony `HttpCache`_, but using Varnish is a more optimal soution for large websites, especially if they have alot of traffic.

+In addition to being twice as fast as the default caching implementation it also supports better cache invalidation, which means that your website will appear more up-to-date.

 This tutorial will walk you through the process of setting up Varnish on your own server and configuring it to work with Sulu.